The Board

 Board Secretary

-Markia Jefferson, a Masters of Public Health Candidate at Baylor University, serves in leadership positions across several U.S. national non-profits.
+Markia Jefferson, a Masters of Public Health at Baylor University, serves in leadership positions across several U.S. national non-profits.
 Professionally, Jefferson is a Family Services Specialist and performs investigations in cases of suspected child abuse or neglect.

 Standing as a pillar of her community, Markia advocates for systemic equitable changes for communities of color.
 This has informed her extensive experience in clinical research, where she studies how marginalized communities report levels of trust in medical researchers and how these levels predict their participation in clinical trials.